 The Scientific and Technological Research Division was established in 1964 and later evolved into The Ministry of Science and Technology (MoST) in 1972.
 It is the national focal point and enabling arm of Government of Pakistan for planning, coordinating and directing efforts; to initiate and launch scientific and technological programs and projects as per national agenda for sound and sustainable S&TR base for the socio-economic development, to achieve the vision for a better Pakistan, in terms of the mandate contained in Schedule-II of the Federal Government Rules of Business 1973.

-The Ministry of S&T is headed by the Federal Minister of Science and Technology and is administered by the Federal Secretary of S&T; its establishment has a sanctioned strength of 176 personnel and 17 on development side.
+The Ministry of S&T is headed by the Federal Minister of Science and Technology and is administered by the Federal Secretary of S&T; its establishment has a sanctioned strength of 220 personnel.
 The work is divided amongst Administration & Finance Wings and five technical wings; namely, (i) Policy & Coordination, (ii) the Planning & Development, (iii) the Technology, (iv) the International Liaison, and (v) the Electronics Wing.
 Efforts to consolidate achievements in the priority areas included: Human-Resource Development; Transfer of Technology from R&D Institutions and Universities to Industry; Food & Agriculture; Analytical Centers for Industrial Analysis, Industrialisation, Health, Electronics, Ocean Resources, New Materials, Biotechnology, Textiles, and Pharmaceuticals.